FOUNDATIONS IN EMBODIED ANATOMY

 Pricing per 3 Day Module: $495 – EB (30 days prior) / $540 After

-7 Month Payment Plan available.
+7 Month Payment Plan available for full immersion series.

 Call DYC at 214-443-9642 for details or to sign up.